18 Queensland food festivals to add to your calendar now

 Where: Gold Coast

-What: From Beenleigh to Mount Tamborine and Coolangatta, the Gold Coast has earnt a foodie reputation where you can dust the sand off your feet and enjoy alfresco dining, street food and fine dining.
-This year the festival is set to attract more than 15,000 food and wine enthusiasts and the theme is ‘Evolve’.
+What: From Beenleigh to Mount Tamborine and Coolangatta, the Gold Coast has earned a foodie reputation where you can dust the sand off your feet and enjoy alfresco dining, street food and fine dining.
+This year the festival is set to attract more than 15,000 food and wine enthusiasts.